 The inaugural Hunter Science Festival was held at Newcastle Museum in August 2014 during National Science Week.
 The day-long event attracted and enthused audiences of all ages from the community.

 The Festival expanded in 2015, with interactive stalls and exhibitions showcasing all aspects of STEAM, attracting over 1000 people from a broad cross section of the community.

 Through sponsors such as Port Waratah Coal Services in 2016 and annual collaboration with Inspiring Australia, HISH has grown to engage over 40 HISH member organisations from across the Hunter Region and deliver free events, activities and competitions throughout the year, as well as the premier Hunter Science Festival event on the Sunday of National Science Week, attracting and inspiring thousands of Hunter Region community members and visitors.

-Over the past three years, the Hub has grown to over 40 partner organisations from across the region.
-Together we are ensuring that there are valuable STEM activities, events and information available to the wider Hunter community.
+Together we are ensuring that there are valuable and accessible STEAM activities, events and information available to the Hunter and wider communities.